yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 {{!RFC8739}} do.
 With regards to the latter, it should be noted that there is currently no means for an IdO to disable authorising revocation based on certificate private keys.
-So, in theory, an NDC could use the revocation API directly with the ACME server, therefore by-passing the IdO.
+So, in theory, an NDC could use the revocation API directly with the ACME server, therefore bypassing the IdO.
 The NDC SHOULD NOT directly use the revocation interface exposed by the ACME server unless failing to do so would compromise the overall security, for example if the certificate private key is compromised and the IdO is not currently reachable.

 All other security considerations from {{!RFC8555}} and {{!RFC8739}} apply as-is to the delegation topology.

-## Limiting the scope of the delegation
-{: #sec-limit-dele }

-Any mechanisms an IdO can use to limit the scope of the delegation that seeks to be universally available needs to be fully integrated with {{?RFC6125}}
-identity verification.
-Unfortunately, {{?RFC6125}} does not define a standard way to constrain the identity verification process based on information contained in the presented certificate: in fact, the algorithm succeeds if the sets of acceptable and presented identifiers have non-empty intersection.
-So, in an open system there is no standardised way to limit the scope of a delegation.

-In closed systems, however, a tighter control could be exerted via a locally defined {{?RFC6125}} profile.
-For example, using a private X.509 extension that specifies the allowed IP blocks, the reverse name lookup patterns, or any other additional criteria that the service endpoint (i.e., the presenter of the delegated certificate) must satisfy in order to be accepted by the client.
-Note that such hypothetical cert extension would be set in the CSR template.

 ## Restricting CDNs to the Delegation Mechanism